michaelneuder/optimistic-relay-documentation/builder-onboarding.md

 an address associated with one of the pubkeys.
 >2.
 Reach out to us when a builder pubkey is ready to be activated.
 This will be a manual step where we look at recent block submissions to ensure a low historical simulation error rate on a per-pubkey basis.
 >3.
-In the case of a missed slot caused by optimistic relaying or an insufficient proposer payment, we will reach out to the builder with the details and the expectation is that the proposer refund will come directly from the builder.
+In the case of an insufficient proposer payment or a missed slot caused by optimistic relaying, we will reach out to the builder with the details and the expectation is that the builder directly refunds the proposer.
 If this isn't done in 24 hours, we will use the collateral to execute the refund.
 >4.
 After any demotion for which the builder is at fault, we will send the error details to the builder and engage with a discussion on what could have caused the error.
-Once we agree that the issue is addressed, we can reactivate optimistic relaying for that pubkey.
+Once we agree that the issue is addressed, we will reactivate optimistic relaying for that builder.
 >5.
 Acknowledge that you have seen this document and understand the requirements.

 ### Purpose